bpftrace/bpftrace/docs/reference_guide.md

 N-tuples are supported, where N is any integer greater than 1.

 Indexing is supported using the `.` operator.
+Tuples are immutable once created.

 Example: